isomerpages/ogp-scamshield-suite/_accidentally-transferred-money/I’ve accidentally transferred money to a scammer.md

 ## Immediate Actions
 1. Keep calm.
 2. Call your bank’s anti-scam hotline to stop the transaction from happening.

-OCBC
+* ** OCBC**
-Call our Personal Banking hotline at 6363 3333 (or +65 6363 3333 if you are overseas) and press 8 to report fraud or temporarily freeze all your accounts and cards.
+4. Call our OCBC's Personal Banking hotline at 6363 3333 (or +65 6363 3333 if you are overseas) and press 8 to report fraud or temporarily freeze all your accounts and cards.
 24-hour hotline

 DBS / POSB